ncatlab/nlab-content/pages/7/6/2/8/8267/content.md

 =--

-This is immediate, but here is a way to make it fully explicit:
+This is immediate, here is one way to make it fully explicit:

 +-- {: .proof}
 ###### Proof